-- · Does your house have steps that go up to the front door? - · How wide are your doorways to your bathrooms?
+- sessment of the house/residence. • Does your house have steps that go up to the front door? - How wide are your doorways to your bathrooms?
 Kitchen?
-Bedroom? - · Do you have stairs inside your house?
-Do you have handrails you can reach on both sides of the staircase?
+Bedroom? - Do you have stairs inside your

-- · Is your stairway straight?
+- Is your stairway straight?
 Curved?

-- · What's the size of the landing?
+- What's the size of the landing?

-- · How many steps?
+- How many steps?